-There’s a new kind of crisis in town—the social media crisis.
+There’s a new kind of crisis on campus—the social media crisis.
 You know the one, the email interaction that gets posted to reddit, the tweet-gone-awry from an official account, or the local news story that catches the eye of someone influential online.
 Before you know it, a snafu that might have slipped under the radar in the past has sparked a national conversation, and there are literally thousands of people talking about the campus every day.

 A recent example occurred when two baristas working at Joe Van Gogh, a coffee shop on the Duke University campus, lost their jobs after a member of the Duke faculty observed “inappropriate” music being played on the barista’s Spotify account.
 Over the 10 days following the incident, there were 32,000 mentions of the crisis online.
 By comparison, only 1,500 mentions of Duke University and Joe Van Gogh combined (the two organizations involved in the incident) occurred in the previous 10-day period.
 That’s an increase of 2,033 percent!
 I decided to monitor this social media crisis to see how it all played out.